YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. note::
    A socket does not carry [I|O]CHSET with it while being moved.
 Such a socket uses the [I|O]CHSET of the device it is ATTACHed to.
 If there is input still buffered, this may cause unintentional consequences in the application if [I|O]CHSET changes.
 YottaDB does not detect (or report) a change in [I|O]CHSET due to DETACH/ATTACH.

-For information on using the ATTACH with OPEN, refer to “ATTACH” in the OPEN Deviceparameters section.
+For information on using the ATTACH with OPEN, refer to `ATTACH <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#attach>`_ in the OPEN Deviceparameters section.

 ~~~~~~~~~~
 CANONICAL